hasan9080/Hh/content/en/docs/tasks/administer-cluster/topology-manager.md

 The following policy options exists:
 * `prefer-closest-numa-nodes` (beta, visible by default; `TopologyManagerPolicyOptions` and `TopologyManagerPolicyBetaOptions` feature gates have to be enabled).
   The `prefer-closest-numa-nodes` policy option is beta in Kubernetes {{< skew currentVersion >}}.

   If the `prefer-closest-numa-nodes` policy option is specified, the `best-effort` and `restricted` policies will favor sets of NUMA nodes with shorter distance between them when making admission decisions.
   You can enable this option by adding `prefer-closest-numa-nodes=true` to the Topology Manager policy options.
   By default, without this option, Topology Manager aligns resources on either a single NUMA node or the minimum number of NUMA nodes (in cases where more than one NUMA node is required).
 However, the `TopologyManager` is not aware of NUMA distances and does not take them into account when making admission decisions.
   This limitation surfaces in multi-socket, as well as single-socket multi NUMA systems, and can cause significant performance degradation in latency-critical execution and high-throughput applications if the Topology Manager decides to align resources on non-adjacent NUMA nodes.

+* `max-allowable-numa-nodes` (alpha; `TopologyManagerPolicyOptions` and `TopologyManagerPolicyBetaOptions` feature gates have to be enabled)
+  The `max-allowable-numa-nodes` policy option is alpha in Kubernetes {{< skew currentVersion >}}.

+  The value of `max-allowable-numa-nodes` does not (in and of itself) affect the latency of pod admission.
+With the `TopologyManager` enabled, the time to admit a pod is tied to the number of NUMA nodes on the physical machine.
+With the new `max-allowable-numa-nodes` option, nodes with more than 8 NUMA nodes can be alowed to run with the `TopologyManager` enabled.
+However, it is unknown exactly how much this will slow down pod admission on any given system.
+This feature is therefore to be used at-your-own-risk until we have a proper solution in place to reduce the state explosion that causes pod admission time to slow down as the number of NUMA nodes increases.

 ### Pod Interactions with Topology Manager Policies